dnsimple/dnsimple-support/content/articles/letsencrypt.markdown

 - Let's Encrypt only issues [domain-validated](/articles/ssl-certificates-types/) SSL certificates.
 There's no plan to support <acronym title="Organization Validated">OV</acronym> or <acronym title="Extended Validation">EV</acronym> certificates.
 - Let's Encrypt supports single-name and wildcard names.
 - A single Let's Encrypt certificate can include up to 100 SAN names.
 Names can be single-name, wildcard names, or both.
 - Let's Encrypt certificates have a fixed expiration period of 90 days.
-You can't request a certificate with a longer expiration, so you can't obtain one-year or [multi-year](/articles/can-multi-year-ssl-certificates) SSL certificates.
+You can't request a certificate with a longer expiration, though most other CAs will issue certificates valid for up to 1 year.
 - Let's Encrypt's SSL certificates are [compatible with major browsers](https://letsencrypt.org/docs/certificate-compatibility/) and [trusted by all major root programs](https://letsencrypt.org/2018/08/06/trusted-by-all-major-root-programs.html).
 - Let's Encrypt certificates are domain-validated.
 The most common validation mechanisms are DNS-based and HTTP-based.
 They don't support traditional [email-based validation](/articles/ssl-certificates-email-validation).
 - Let's Encrypt [rate-limits](https://letsencrypt.org/docs/rate-limits/) requests.
 Understand their limits before requesting a large number of certificates.